d3uk4li0n/writeups/tryhackme-wireshark-traffic-analysis/tryhackme-wireshark-traffic-analysis.md

 ### DNS analysis overview

 Adversary often sets up a domain address and configures it as a C2 channel and the commands executed post-exploitation send DNS queries to the C2 server.
-We one to recognize these queries is that they are longer than default.
+One way to recognize these queries is that they are longer than default length.

 ### Use the "Desktop/exercise-pcaps/dns-icmp/icmp-tunnel.pcap" file.
 Investigate the anomalous packets.
 Which protocol is used in ICMP tunnelling?